dehesa/finance-ig/README.md

 The library provides the option to create a SQLite database to cache market information and/or price data.
 This is a _work in progress_ and it currently only support forex markets and price resolutions of one minute.

-1. Define a database location (in-memory is also permited).
+1. Define a database location.

     ```swift
     let db = try Database(location: .inMemory)